Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 **Note:** There was one element added to the site that was not included in the wireframe.
 A covid banner was added to the site, as the site is dedicated to travel & staycations, the banner was added as reminder to follow all current restrictions and advice.
 Outside the drafted wireframe but necessary in the current Covid-19 environment.

+Update : A the above is the original wireframe, the project has under gone redevelopment since.
+1. remove the video and replaced with picture
+2. move the destination section below the map and removed the background image and added content to cards.
+3. remove the non-functioning form section.

 [Index](#Index)
 - - - -